Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Methods

 \end{itemize} where $\mathbbold{1}\{.\}$ denotes an indicator function equal to one if the input statement is true and equal to zero otherwise.
 The spherical definition assigns continuous weights in $\left[0,1\right]$ to each source location, with those closer to $\textbf{s}_j$ receiving higher weights.
 Any source locations further than $\delta\left(\boldsymbol{s}_j\right)$ away automatically receive a weight of zero.
+This weighting function resembles the commonly used inverse distance weighting (IDW) approach in that sources closer to an outcome location contribute more to the total exposure than those further away.
+However, it is more flexible and interpretable because $\delta\left(\textbf{s}_j\right)$ explicitly controls both the rate of decay of the weights \textbf{and} the maximum distance at which a source contributes to the total exposure (i.e., beyond $\delta\left(\textbf{s}_j\right)$ the weight is zero).
+In contrast, IDW uses a fixed power parameter that does not directly specify a cutoff distance for the local range of influence.

+Both exposure definitions use $\delta\left(\textbf{s}_j\right)$ to effectively divide the outcome locations into two groups; those with zero exposure (i.e., no source locations within the buffer) and those with non-zero exposure.
+This division is important, as the unexposed observations establish the baseline behavior, while the exposed observations quantify the departure from baseline, with both needed to estimate $\theta(\textbf{s}_j)$.